 We shortlist the most popular projectors from UK retailers and use a panel of testers and a series of objective measures.

 We buy all the products we test, so you know our reviews can be trusted.
-We regularly revisit the home projectors on sale to see if there are any more popular models that need testing and when we find them we do.
+We regularly revisit the home projectors on sale to see if there are any more popular models that need testing.

 Why you can trust us: at Which? we're free from manufacturer and retailer influence.
 Find out more about our impartiality and how your support helps us to stay editorially independent.